Latishabharriott/no_YOU_choose/README.md

 # Project Starter
-A starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js
+A starter repo for building a CUNY Tech Prep projects with React, Express.js, and Sequelize.js

 ## Stack